On Event Individuation for Document-Level Information Extraction: Subevent-Based Question Answering

-Here, we sketch how the recasting of template filling as QA proposed in \S\ref{sec:conclusion} might be carried out.
-As the aim of this paper is merely to demonstrate the problems with template filling as it is usually posed, we emphasize that this is \emph{a sketch}, and that a complete solution along these lines is left for future work.
+Here, we sketch how our reframing of document-level event extraction as subevent-based QA (proposed in \S\ref{sec:conclusion}) could be carried out.
+As the aim of this paper is principally to highlight and explain the problem of event individuation, we stress that this is \emph{a sketch}, and that a fully detailed solution is left for future work.
+We also think that subevent decompositions are valuable and interesting independent of our particular QA formulation; other approaches to subevent-based extraction are worth exploring.

-To illustrate our proposal, we show how it could be implemented for the \muc bombing template, using the document from \autoref{fig:muc_doc} as our example.
-Here, we provide the full document as context to an autoregressive language model.
-We use the \texttt{text-davinci-003} version of GPT-3 \citep{brown2020language} available on the OpenAI playground\footnote{\url{https://beta.openai.com/playground}} as a prime exemplar of the impressive extractive abilities of recent LLMs.
-We do not perform any fine-tuning and we use the default hyperparameters for inference.
-Questions are posed one at a time in the format ``\textbf{Q:} $\langle \texttt{question text} \rangle$ \textbf{A:},'' with GPT-3 generating the answer, indicated by italicized text below.
-Subsequent questions are conditioned on the entire prompt so far, including the previous QA pairs.